-DISPLAY MESSAGE DESCRIPTION CHANGE PARAMETER VALUES Allows the user to set values for functions such as motor overload settings, dry well condition, time to restart after a fault, etc. READ MEASURED VALUES Displays measured values such as output current, input voltage, load power factor, etc. READ TIMERS Records motor run time and drive on time.
+DISPLAY MESSAGE DESCRIPTION CHANGE PARAMETER VALUES Allows the user to set values for functions such as motor overload settings, dry well condition, time to restart after a fault, etc. CLEAR MEMORY This function clears the Restart Log and Timers.
+All fault counters in the Restart Log will be reset to zero.
+If any number of automatic restarts have been allowed through parameters in the Auto Restart Parameters (Table 12), the counter on these faults will be set to zero.
 RESTART LOG A re-settable fault log that records the number of times a particular fault has occurred.
 The number of faults counted in this log can be cleared through the CLEAR MEMORY menu.
-CLEAR MEMORY This function clears the Restart Log and Timers.
-All fault counters in the Restart Log will be reset to zero.
-If any number of automatic restarts have been allowed through parameters in the Auto Restart Parameters ( Table 13 ), the counter on these faults will be set to zero.
+READ TIMERS Records motor run time and drive on time.
+READ MEASURED VALUES Displays measured values such as output current, input voltage, load power factor, etc.